• Skip to primary navigation

 Freezer

-Place sun-dried tomatoes in an ice cube tray, cover with olive oil and freeze in zip-top bags for fast cooking.
+Place sun-dried tomatoes in an ice cube tray, cover with good olive oil, and freeze in zip-top bags for fast cooking.
 Use them in sauces like bolognese, marinara, or marinades.

 In small glass jars, place sun-dried tomatoes and top with olive oil and garlic cloves, and chill in the fridge, bring to room temperature and use in recipes for salad dressings, sauces, marinades, meat dishes, and pasta salads within 2-3 weeks.